 NASA's Juno spacecraft, which arrived at Jupiter on July 4, 2016, is studying the planet in detail to give scientists a better idea of the gas giant's weather, magnetic environment and formation history.

 Juno is only the second long-term mission at Jupiter after the Galileo spacecraft, which orbited the planet from 1995 to 2003.
-However, Juno's mission is planned to last for a much shorter period, as it is currently being targeted to impact Jupiter in February 2018.
+Juno's mission is planned to last for five years, with its current end date (and impact in Jupiter) set for 2021.

 Juno is one of NASA's three New Frontiers probes.
 The others are New Horizons, which flew by Pluto in 2015, and OSIRIS-REx, which is expected to fly to asteroid 101955 Bennu in 2020 to collect a sample and return it to Earth.